twadada/mwe-paraphrase/README.md

 1. Clone the [SemEval-22 Task2 repository](https://github.com/H-TayyarMadabushi/SemEval_2022_Task2-idiomaticity) at this folder

-2. Run the following code
+2. Run the following command:

 ```
 python preprocess_B.py -tgtlang EN -data_split train -sim_1
 ```

-This will produce "SEMEVAL_B_MWE.unique.train.EN.txt" (A list of MWEs used in the train split of the SemEval data), "SEMEVAL_B_MWE_sim1_sent.train.EN.txt" (MWEs and sentences), and "gold_paraphrases.train.EN.txt" (gold paraprhases).
+This will produce "SEMEVAL_B_MWE.unique.train.EN.txt" (A list of MWEs used in the train split of the SemEval data), "SEMEVAL_B_MWE_sim1_sent.train.EN.txt" (MWEs and sentences), and "gold_paraphrases.train.EN.txt" (gold paraphrases).
 Replace EN with PT for preparing the Portuguese data.

 3. Collect sentences